Adele Mason, Acting Executive Director

 Sunita joined the Foundation in 2007 in the role of part-time accountant.
 She has a BA in commerce from Victoria University of Wellington, and has previously worked in Australia and England across both the private and public sectors.

 Anna studied at the University of Otago, completing a BSc (Physiology) and BA (Hons Chinese studies).
 She also participated in a university exchange programme in Dalian, China.
-Anna is a member of the Young Leaders Network and speaks fluent Mandarin and Thai.
+Anna is a member of the Leadership Network and speaks fluent Mandarin and Thai.
 She grew up in Singapore, has travelled extensively in Asia and has been involved in volunteer projects in Nepal and China.

 James Penn, Director Business